29next/developer-docs/docs/themes/templates/objects.md

 ### order

 Order object available on the order confirmation view, typically used in tandem with javascript conversion snippets through apps or custom theme implementations, see example usage below.
+Only available in the `confirmation` step in the `checkout/checkout.html` template, see [Checkout Customization](/docs/themes/guides/checkout.md).

 <details>
   <summary>Example Usage</summary>